isakbm/Mandelbulb/README.md

 ## The Mandelbrot Map

-The equation that encodes the Mandelbrot set is perhaps familiar to you, essentially the entire set is somehow hiding  withint the mapping
+The equation that encodes the Mandelbrot set is perhaps familiar to you, essentially the entire set is somehow hiding within the mapping

 ` z ->  z*z + c `